About Watershed Management

 Due to their earth-disturbing operations, construction sites can contribute more sediment to streams than can be deposited naturally during several decades.
 The resulting sedimentation and the contribution of other pollutants from construction sites can harm the City's streams, the Potomac River and the Chesapeake Bay.
 Construction site runoff control is key to preventing sediment from earth-disturbing operations, as well as construction debris, from contaminating the City's streams.

 Controlling sediment and debris at construction sites has many benefits in addition to avoiding environmental degradation.
-These benefits include reducing mud in the street, loose litter, and reduction of sediment and debris in storm sewers.
+These benefits include reducing mud and litter in the street and reduction of sediment and debris in storm sewers.

 BACK TO TOP